-The campus area east of the Pemi River is prone to occasional flooding conditions at any time during the year, but especially during the spring months.
+The campus area east of the Pemigewasset River is prone to occasional flooding conditions at any time during the year, but especially during the spring months.
 Flooding of these areas may result in the declaration of a flood emergency.
 Flood emergencies can result in the partial or full evacuation of the Holderness facilities, including student and staff parking lots and the PE Center, AllWell North, Ice Area and off-campus apartments on long North and South River Streets in Holderness.

 During potential flooding conditions, University Police monitor all reports of flooding through consultation with the National Weather Service at Gray, Maine, and other local and state emergency response agencies, including the Plymouth and Holderness Fire Departments.